Finnian-Walsh/ChunkedList/README.md

 the array in a different way.
 However,
 **Chunks** are abstracted away and from the user's view.

-Furthermore, each **Chunk** keep track of its next index, incrementing and decrementing it by 1 each push and pop respectively.
+Furthermore, each **Chunk** keeps track of its next index, incrementing and decrementing it by 1 each push and pop respectively.
 Therefore, calling the pop method on a **ChunkedList** doesn't deallocate anything unless the next index of the front **Chunk** is equal to 0, causing the entire Chunk and its contents to be deallocated.